Skip to content

 3. Server-Side Navigation: Notice how navigation links change based on authentication state - the navigation component is rendered server-side and shows different content based on the session.

-4. Route Protection: Try accessing protected routes while logged out to see the middleware-based protection in action.
+4. Route Protection: Try accessing protected routes while logged out to see the proxy-based protection in action.

 5. Cross-Tab Consistency: Open multiple tabs and test signing out from one tab.
 Unlike client-side React apps, you’ll need to refresh or navigate to see changes in other tabs due to server-side rendering.